FahadMKhan/BoardgameListingWebApp/PHASE-4/Monitoring.md

      - This command installs Grafana from the downloaded package.

 2. **Start Grafana:**
      - Run the following command to start Grafana:
      ```bash
      sudo /bin/systemctl start grafana-server
      ```

 3. **Access Grafana:**
-   - Open your browser and navigate to `http://10.1.1.1:3000` (assuming Grafana runs on default port 3000).
+   - Open your browser and navigate to `http://10.1.1.1:3000` (replace `10.1.1.1` with your VM's Public IPv4 address).
-     This is the reason I open the port range from 3000 to 10000 because I use this range on a regular bases.
-   - Use the default credentials to log in (username: `admin`, password: `admin`).
+   - Log in using the default credentials:
+     - Username: `admin`
+     - Password: `admin`
+   - You will be prompted to change the password:
+     - New password: `Grafana`
+     - Confirm new password: `Grafana`
+   - Click on "Submit".

 You have now successfully set up monitoring on your VM with Prometheus and Grafana.